firstdraft/guides/ruby-classes.md

 `GamesController` inherits from `ApplicationController`, which is a pre-written class we get from Rails.

-It has lots of powerful methods that deal with web requests, like `render()`, which knows how to take an embedded Ruby view template and process it into pure HTML suitable for a browser.
+It has lots of powerful methods that deal with web requests, like `render()`, which knows how to take a `.html.erb` embedded Ruby view template and process it into pure HTML suitable for a browser to display.

-We inherit all that functionality for free from Rails, instead of having to write it ourselves, thankfully!
-We can focus on modeling the problem that we want to solve with our app, rather than worrying about all that plumbing.
+Thankfully, we inherit all that functionality for free from Rails, instead of having to write it ourselves!
+We can instead focus on modeling the problem that we want to solve with our app, rather than worrying about all that plumbing.